 reconnaissance mission

-He continued: We started planning the operation and the direction came to move the reserve battalion, which is the 7th Mechanized Infantry Battalion, and the information about the enemy forces in Khafji was somewhat limited, and more information should have been brought on that night on January 29, 1991 AD, so the battalion conducted a reconnaissance and indeed a clash took place between the forces of The battalion was with the Iraqi forces, and it was a fierce and decisive battle, and as a result, the information came to them.
+He continued: We started planning the operation and the direction came to move the reserve battalion, which is the 7th Mechanized Infantry Battalion, and the information regarding the enemy forces in Khafji was somewhat limited, and more information should have been brought on that night on January 29, 1991 AD, so the battalion conducted a reconnaissance and indeed a clash took place between the forces of The battalion was with the Iraqi forces, and it was a fierce and decisive battle, and as a result, the information came to them.
 One of the objectives of the reconnaissance was also the liberation of a group of American marines trapped there.

-This operation followed, after obtaining the full information, the Seventh Battalion was pushed back, then the brigade command planned to completely liberate the city of Khafji, with an integrated plan that begins on the morning of the second day, January 30.
+This operation followed, following obtaining the full information, the Seventh Battalion was pushed back, then the brigade command planned to completely liberate the city of Khafji, with an integrated plan that begins on the morning of the second day, January 30.

 Battle details